ingo/ingo.github.io/_recipes/cuban_sandwich_bread.md

 author: King Arthur Baking
 category: Breads
 description: Customers have written begging us to provide them with a recipe for Cuban bread, so that they can replicate sandwiches they had in Miami.
-As always, we're happy to oblige!
 image: cuban_sandwich_bread.jpg
 original_title: Cuban Sandwich Bread
 size: 6 sandwiches, 12 servings